SaraGraveline/cart253/Projects /P2 - Proposal and prototype/Game_0_relax/README.md

-# E6 - Make Some Noise
+# Project 2: Game 0 - Relax
 Sara Graveline

-This exercise is to explore sounds in p5.js.
-Through this exercise, I created a sound cursor which I use in my final project.
-Because my final project theme is Christmas, I used the song silent night.
-As the song starts, the circles starts to bounce with the rhythm of the song.
-To create more Christmas environment, I used random function on the stroke of these circles.
-This cursor will be used on a landing page and the ending page of the game where the user will have to click on different buttons.
+This game is the beginning of the final 3 games that the user will be playing to help Jungkook throw a Christmas party.
+This relax game is the starting point because with everything that we went through with covid, being online, and not being able to live a normal life is very hard.
+So this game lets the user take a few minutes to just relax and breath without any concerns or worry.
+And whenever the user want to go on and start playing the game, she/he can click the link which leads to the game 1 - collecting gifts.

+The main goal of game 0 is to play with sounds.
+So I created a sound cursor, inspired by Lllucas's sound visualization.
+When the user presses any key on their keyword, silent night starts playing and the circles of the cursor starts to bounce with the rhythm of the song.